 Intermunicipal Development Plans

 Intermunicipal development plans outline how municipalities will work together, and address areas of mutual concern.
-The M.D. of Foothills has Intermunicipal Development Plans (IDPs) in place with most of our municipal neighbours.
+Foothills County has Intermunicipal Development Plans (IDPs) in place with most of our municipal neighbours.
 For a full list of IDPs visit our Intermunicipal Development Plans page.

 Area Structure Plans

 An Area Structure Plan (ASP) is a statutory plan, adopted by Bylaw which provides a framework for redesignation, subdivision and development of an area of land.
 For a full list of the County's approved ASPs visit our Area Structure Plans page.